 You can lie to yourself, tell yourself and others that you enjoy your independence, your alone time and not dealing with the hassles that come along with being in a relationship.
 Or, you can admit that maybe, just maybe it’s fear that is keeping you from loving again.

-Below are 5 Signs You’re Afraid to Love Again:
+Below are 5 Reasons You’re Afraid to Love Again:

 1. You Haven’t Left Your Past, in The Past